VulcanJS/vulcan-npm/README.md

 ### Develop

-Install and link packages using `lerna bootstrap`.
-Now `@vulcanjs/xxx` will be available in your own application.
+Install packages using `lerna bootstrap`.

+To use Vulcan NPM local install in Vulcan Next, see Vulcan Next contribution doc.

 ## Resources